systechafrica/systechafrica.github.io/administration/systemUtility.md

 -   Click **label 6** button to create a new mapping: connect a scheme to the selected report configuration.

 -   Click **label 7** button to remove a selected scheme mapping.
--

-### Creating a report configuration
+### Creating a Report Configuration

-Clicking the **New Configuration** button will open a dialogue box where settings for a new report configurations are done as shown below:
+Clicking the **New Configuration** button will open a dialog box where settings for a new report configurations are done as shown below:

 <img  alt="New Report configurations image" width="70%" height="auto"  class="center"  src="../media/adfd25.png">

 ### Uploading report logos

 To upload logos for use in the system generated reports, select the configuration whose reports need logos.
 Locate the list on the report's configuration window.
-Then click the **Upload/Edit logo** button to open a dialogue box and upload the logos as shown below:
+Then click the **Upload/Edit logo** button to open a dialog box and upload the logos as shown below:

 <img  alt="Uploading report logos image" width="90%" height="auto"  class="center"  src="../media/adfd26.jpg">